vuejs/v2.vuejs.org/src/v2/guide/list.md

 }
 ```

-In situations where computed properties are not feasible (e.g. inside nested `v-for` loops), you can just use a method:
+In situations where computed properties are not feasible (e.g. inside nested `v-for` loops), you can use a method:

 ``` html
 <li v-for="n in even(numbers)">{{ n }}</li>